What is Supply Chain Security?

 Visibility

+Visibility is the first pillar of supply chain security.
 You cannot secure what you cannot see.
 Modern software is rarely written from scratch; it is assembled from hundreds or thousands of open-source libraries and third-party components.

 Visibility is achieved through a Software Bill of Materials (SBOM).
 An SBOM is a formal, machine-readable inventory of every dependency, library, and module included in your software.
 Just as a list of ingredients on a food package allows consumers to avoid allergens, an SBOM allows security teams to rapidly identify if they are affected when a major vulnerability is discovered in a widely used component.
+SBOMs are essential for effective supply chain security.

 Identity and Integrity

+Identity and integrity are core components of supply chain security.
 In a distributed supply chain, it is difficult to know if a piece of code is authentic.
 Attackers may impersonate a trusted maintainer or inject malicious code into a package during transit.

 -